 How to Escape the Summer Heat in Iranian Style

-During the Hot Summer Days, nothing is better than cooling off with some kind of traditional Iranian drink named Sharbat (Syrup) as the cool beverage!
+During the Hot Summer Days, nothing is better than cooling off with some kind of traditional Persian drink named Sharbat (Syrup) as the cool beverage!
 The summer heat and humidity in some cities along the seas and the shores (North and South of Iran) is a good reason to write about some popular traditional Iranian cooling drinks for those who plan to travel to Iran during the long hot summer holidays while wishing to escape the summer heat.

 Sharbat-e Sekanjabin Khiyar, a kind of syrup made from grated fresh peeled cucumber in Sekanjabin syrup; Sharbat-e Ablimoo (lemon syrup) made of fresh lemon or lime juice and cold water with ice cubes sweetened with sugar; and Ab-e Hendevaneh (watermelon juice) are the three popular cool drinks among Iranians in the summer.

 There are also some kinds of syrup made of herbal seeds, sugar, and cold water with ice cubes such as:

 One of a kind is called Sharbat-e Tokhme Sharbati, made of Chia Seed- a kind of herbal seed.
 The hydrated seeds become jelly in the water.
 This healthy syrup is very popular in the summer.
 It is an appetizer, and a good source of Potassium, Sodium, Calcium, Vitamin A, Vitamin B12, and carbohydrates.
 It is good for reducing blood pressure as well.